 - 5.1 The Council has a legal obligation to have due regard to the need to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different groups. - 5.2 When considering applications, only issues provided for in the legislation and guidance and in addition to the authority's policy will be taken into account.
 This will ensure a consistent approach is adopted.
-Under the terms of the policy, every application will be considered on its own merits, regardless of the race, colour, nationality, ethnic origin, sex, marital status, disability or age of the individuals involved. - 5.3 The community in Barnet has a richness of diversity with a broad range of cultural activities and entertainments.
-Applications will be dealt with in accordance with the Act.
+Under the terms of the policy, every application will be considered on its own merits, regardless of the race, colour, nationality, ethnic origin, sex, marital status, disability or age of the individuals involved.

-- 6. USE OF RESOURCES IMPLICATIONS (Finance, Procurement, Performance & Value for Money, Staffing, IT, Property, Sustainability) - 6.1 Administration will be carried out by the Licensing team, together with support from Legal Services and from Governance Services, when arranging and coordinating arrangements for hearings - 6.2 There are currently no fees set for this area.
-These will be established and set in the next few months. - 6.3 Any expenditure will be contained within the Environment, Planning and Regeneration budgets.
+- 5.3 The community in Barnet has a richness of diversity with a broad range of cultural activities and entertainments.
+Applications will be dealt with in accordance with the Act. - 6.
+USE OF RESOURCES IMPLICATIONS (Finance, Procurement, Performance & Value for Money, Staffing, IT, Property, Sustainability) - 6.1 Administration will be carried out by the Licensing team, together with support from Legal Services and from Governance Services, when arranging and coordinating arrangements for hearings - 6.2 Any expenditure will be contained within Development and Regulatory Services budgets.